vaikas/csr/README.md

       gcloud iam service-accounts keys create csr-source.json \
         --iam-account=csr-source@$PROJECT_ID.iam.gserviceaccount.com
       ```
+   1. Create a namespace for where the secret is created and where our controller will run

+      ```shell
+      kubectl create namespace cloudschedulersource-system
+      ```

    1. Create a secret on the kubernetes cluster for the downloaded key.
 You need
       to store this key in `key.json` in a secret named `gcppubsub-source-key`